anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     - Identities for the developer portal *(coming soon)*
     - OAuth2.0 servers to handle authentication *(coming soon)*
     - Diagnostic Loggers *(coming soon)*

+4. **Create base APIM instance**

+    `create-base-apim.bicep` is the main template to create a base developer instance of API Management.

+    What's Included:

+    - Developer sku of API management

 ## Deploying with Bicep